ismailshak/transit/README.md

 `transit` is a cross platform tool that brings local transit information to the command line.

-Check out the [documentation page](https://transit-cli.vercel.app) for a list of features and installation and usage information.
+Check out the [documentation page](https://transitcli.com) for installation and usage information.

 ### Demo